Lesson 1: What are Alaska Native Regional Non-Profit Organizations?

 Objective 3: Students know which regional non-profit organizations operate in their area and what their structures for tribal representation are.
 Students are aware of who represents their tribe on relevant regional non-profit boards.

-- Video: Have students watch the following video on the history of the Alaska Federation of Native (AFN)s: http://www.nativefederation.org/about-afn/history/
+- Have students read information on the history of the Alaska Federation of Native (AFN)s: http://www.nativefederation.org/about-afn/history/

 - Alaska Native Regional Non-Profit Organization Map: Have students fill in a large map of Alaska with geographical areas that delineate where each Alaska Native regional non-profit organization operates.
 Within the geographical areas, have students write down features of each non-profit that are unique that organization.
 In a supplemental poster displayed below the map, have students write down facts or features about Alaska Native regional non-profits that are common to all of them.
 Hang the map and poster in the classroom.